 “My dad’s store,” Hank said promptly.
 “He’s got everything you need.
 And when it comes time to put it in storage, let me know.
 I can rustle up some help to get that done for you.”

 “How much do you think that would cost?”
 Callie asked a little hesitantly.

-“I don’t know about the packing materials,” Hank shrugged, “but the putting in storage won’t cost anything – just Ware being neighborly.”
+“I don’t know about the packing materials,” Hank shrugged, “but moving it all to storage won’t cost anything – just Ware being neighborly.”